PHagan23/3tTechTest/README.md

 Root Cause: Unknown

 Solution: Introduce if statement in the 'BeforeEach' hook that checks if the suite has been directed to the required / correct version of the amazon site by identifying an element that is only present on the required version as a condition to proceed.
 If this element is not identified, run Cy.visit(https://amazon.co.uk) again to attempt to direct to required version of the site

+# Future Improvements

+## Readability / Maintainability

+- Break down and group common actions into functions, e.g. Searching for sock and adding them to the basket
+- Improve element selection to be closer to best practice, e.g. Selecting identifiers that will not change over time where possible, ID over Class for instance